-The fact that Opolo Vineyards is a partnership rather than a corporation makes it somewhat of a rarity in the California wine industry.
+The overriding facet of the operation is the successful long-term partnership between Quinn and Nichols.
+The fact that Opolo Vineyards is a partnership rather than a corporation is somewhat of a rarity in the California wine industry.
 It is also a marvelous example of a hobby for two men that turned into a successful business.

 It is a simple fact that the Paso Robles Appellation of California’s Central Coast has soared in reputation as one of the finest growing areas within the entire state.
 For the past decade and a half, the fruit produced around the appealing town has become a must for many serious wineries, including many of the iconic Napa Valley and Sonoma County wine producers.